 - Starting a project on a bad rhythm, which makes it hard to get back on track.

 Understanding why you need a new team of developers helps you know whether it’s ideal to replace part of or an entire group.

 The initial information-gathering phase

-Under a Dedicated Development Team model of cooperation, experts from the service provider assess your hiring needs and gather information on the developers you want.
+Under a Dedicated Development Team model of cooperation, experts from the service provider embrace the latest tech hiring trends to assess your needs and gather information on the developers you want.
 These details include team size, experience level, seniority level, project-specific requirements and preconditions, and technical background.